kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 This combination produces much better answers than either source alone.

-## The Framework Skill Should Respect Project Conventions
+## The Framework Skill Should Respect Project Conventions { #respect-project-conventions }

 Official guidance should not blindly overwrite local architecture.